-Although there are various metalworking processes like tempering, normalizing, anodizing, etc., annealing steel produces the best results for applications that require extensive machining of the workpiece.
+Although there are various metalworking processes like tempering, normalizing, anodizing, etc., annealing steel produces the best results for applications that require extensive machining of the steel workpiece.

 Apart from steel, annealing can be performed on various other metals, such as aluminum, copper, etc., to improve their properties.

 Frequently asked questions (FAQ)